Read

 readListPrec = readListPrecDefault

 Converting strings to values.
-The Text.Read library is the canonical library to import for Read-class facilities.
+The Text.Read module is the canonical place to import for Read-class facilities.
 For GHC only, it offers an extended and much improved Read class, which constitutes a proposed alternative to the Haskell 2010 Read.
 In particular, writing parsers is easier, and the parsers are much more efficient.

 The Read class and instances for basic data types.